 Restrictions on Transfer.
-If a holder of Class B common stock transfers, whether by sale, assignment, gift, bequest, appointment or otherwise, to a person other than a permitted transferree, those shares will be converted automatically into shares of Class A common stock.
+If a holder of Class B common stock transfers shares, whether by sale, assignment, gift, bequest, appointment or otherwise, to a person other than a permitted transferee, those shares will be converted automatically into shares of Class A common stock.
 In the case of a pledge of shares of Class B common stock to a financial institution, those shares will not be deemed to be transferred unless and until a foreclosure occurs.
 Our certificate of incorporation defines "permitted transferee" to include Blake M. Roney, Nedra D. Roney, Kirk V. Roney, Brooke B. Roney, Steven J. Lund, Sandra N. Tillotson, R. Craig Bryson and Craig S. Tillotson and their spouses, estates or affiliated entities.

 Conversion.
 The Class A common stock has no conversion rights.
-The Class B common stock is convertible into shares of Class A common stock, in whole or in part, at any time and from time to time at the option of the holder, on the basis of one share of Class A common stock for each share of Class B common stock to any person other than a permitted transferee, each share of Class B common stock so transferred will be converted automatically into one share of Class A common stock will also automatically convert into one share of Class A common stock if, on the record date for any meeting of the stockholders, the number of shares of Class B common stock then outstanding is less than 10% of the aggregate number of shares of Class A common stock then outstanding.
+The Class B common stock is convertible into shares of Class A common stock, in whole or in part, at any time and from time to time at the option of the holder, on the basis of one share of Class A common stock for each share of Class B common stock converted.
+In the event of a transfer of shares of Class B common stock to any person other than a permitted transferee, each share of Class B common stock so transferred will be converted automatically into one share of Class A common stock.
+Each share of Class B common stock will also automatically convert into one share of Class A common stock if, on the record date for any meeting of the stockholders, the number of shares of Class B common stock then outstanding is less than 10% of the aggregate number of shares of Class A common stock and Class B common stock then outstanding.